Horace James Cannon

-Horace Cannon, GC (26 July 1895 – 21 September 1975) was a British soldier, aircraft mechanic and a recipient of the Albert Medal.
+Horace James Cannon, GC (26 July 1895 – 21 September 1975) was a British soldier, aircraft mechanic and a recipient of the Albert Medal.
 In 1971, due to a decline in the status and significance of the Albert Medal, Cannon was invited to exchange his award for the George Cross; he accepted and formally became a recipient of the latter.

 Early life

 Cannon was born in Bradford, West Yorkshire, on 26 July 1895.

 First World War

 Cannon joined the 16th Battalion of the West Yorkshire Regiment in 1915.
 Cannon then volunteered to join the Royal Flying Corps, was accepted, and became an aircraft mechanic in France and later in England.

 Promoted to flight sergeant, Cannon was billeted at RFC Station Grantham in Lincolnshire (renamed RAF Spitalgate in 1942) on 21 January 1918, when a warplane crash-landed from a height of about one hundred and fifty feet and then burst into flames.
 Cannon and another flight sergeant risked their lives to rescue the pilot, who later died from his injuries.
 Cannon was awarded the Albert Medal for his efforts, which later became the George Cross for living recipients (including Cannon) when the Albert Medal was withdrawn from use in 1971.